 First, you must fill out the online application and pay the $60 application fee.
 If the fee is preventing you from applying to WOU, you can ask to have it waived (you don’t have to pay it) by filling out this form.
 The fee is always waived for military veterans.
 The Admissions department also will need a copy of your official high school transcripts.
 For the most part, that’s it!

 One of the absolute best times to apply to WOU is during one of our two Preview Days.
 These day-long events happen during fall term and winter term, and applying is free.
 Plus, if you bring your application and transcripts, you can find out by the end of the same day whether you’ve been admitted to WOU.

 If you have a 3.0 GPA or better in high school, you don’t have to turn in an ACT or SAT test score in order to apply to WOU.
 Even if your GPA is 2.75 to 2.99, you can still apply.
 You’ll need a letter of recommendation or a recommendation form from one of your high school teachers or your high school counselor and a minimum ACT or SAT score.
-You can find out more of those details on our freshman checklist.
+You can find out more of those details on our Admission site.